americanvain/c--primer-plus-learning/README.md

 # c--primer-plus-learning

-This repositaay will record the process of my learning of c++ primer plus!!
+This repository will record the process of my learning of c++ primer plus!!